ELF-Lab/ParserTools/csv2fst/README.md

 ### Inflectional class mapping

-OPD pos tags, need to be maped into inflectional classes like `VTA_s` used in the paradigm spreadsheets in `OjibweMorph/Spreadsheets`.
+OPD POS tags need to be mapped into inflectional classes like `VTA_s` used in the paradigm spreadsheets in `source_path`.
 This mapping is realized by a specific csv file which can be given using the key `class_map` in the JSON configuration file.

-Here is the mapping which translates OPD pos tags to inflectional classes for the Border Lakes Ojibwe FST ([OjibweMorph/Database/VERBS_paradigm_map.csv](https://github.com/ELF-Lab/OjibweMorph/blob/main/Database/VERBS_paradigm_map.csv)):
+Here is the mapping which translates OPD POS tags to inflectional classes for the Border Lakes Ojibwe FST ([OjibweMorph/Database/VERBS_paradigm_map.csv](https://github.com/ELF-Lab/OjibweMorph/blob/main/Database/VERBS_paradigm_map.csv)):

 ```
 Class,OPDClass,MatchElement,Pattern